Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 It’s All About the Journey

 Fast forward to today, and that little shelving unit has become a staple in my garage.
-It holds everything from paint cans to old tools.
+It holds everything from cans to old tools.
 Every time I walk past it, I remember that moment of failure—which turned into a lesson.
 I still get that warm smile thinking about the work that went into it, the mistakes that made me reconsider, but most importantly—the satisfaction of figuring things out in my small but mighty space.

-So, if you’re sitting there with stars in your eyes wanting to try woodworking, or if you’ve got a dowelling jig collecting in the corner, just go for it.
+So, if you’re sitting there with stars in your eyes wanting to try woodworking, or if you’ve got a dowelling jig collecting dust in the corner, just go for it.
 Take it easy on yourself; it’s all part of the adventure, right?
 There will be mistakes—that’s just life, but turns out that’s where the magic really happens.
-Remember, you don’t have to get it right on the first round or even the second. lies in the journey of creating and figuring things out as you go.
+Remember, you don’t have to get it right on the first round or even the second.
+Happiness lies in the journey of and figuring things out as you go.

 Bonus points if you can make a cup of coffee while you’re at it.
 There’s something special in that, too.